poppy-project/poppy-docs/en/programming/python.md

     poppy.goto_position(pos_2, 0.5, wait=True)
 ```

-> Note: You can turn a motor back to its compliant mode (where you can freely move it) by setting its compliant register to True:
+> **Note** You can turn a motor back to its compliant mode (where you can freely move it) by setting its compliant register to True:
 ```python
 poppy.m3.compliant = True
 ```